Menopause Weight Gain? Inflammation May Be The Culprit

 Chronic stress contributes to inflammation through elevated cortisol levels.
 Use meditation, yoga, biofeedback, guided imagery, journaling, exercise, or other methods to manage stress throughout the day.

 These five changes in your diet and lifestyle can lower inflammation.
 If you are unsure of your inflammation levels, we created our very own Nutritional Anti-Inflammation quiz.
 Check your Daily Inflammation Score here.
 This quiz will help you determine your relative degree of inflammation for the past 24 hours.
 The great news?
 You can take the quiz as many times as you’d like.
-Please remember that you can make changes slowly for long-term results.
-The Galveston Diet online program is about creating new habits that last!

 Sources: